 - Prime if necessary.
 I hate priming furniture.
 It’s smelly and it’s one more step to do.
 But, if the paint you’re using needs a primer – don’t skip it.
 I was using latex paint for this piece and didn’t prime simply because I was distressing it.
 I wanted some of that wood color to show through in places.
 If your piece is in a high traffic area and you don’t want to risk any paint peeling up use primer.

 - If you have glass to paint around, use tape or keep a wet rag handy at all times.
 The paint will wipe right off if you do it quickly.
 If you miss a few spots, you can carefully scratch them off with your nail.

 - Remove all the hardware – don’t try and paint around it.
 Take it off and store each individual set in its own baggie.
 Especially for older pieces – keep those hinges and screws together and put them back just like they were so you know they fit.

 Choose a Color

 Then I tried a lighter color inside and the contrast was just too much.
-I could’ve fixed the outside, but that thin backing piece of wood wasn’t going to be easy to fix – there was no going back to wood there!
+I could have fixed the outside, but that thin backing piece of wood wasn’t going to be an easy fix – there was no going back to wood there.